Wenyuan-Vincent-Li/Tensorflow_template/README.md

     that specific for the dataset.
 2. __Inputpipeline:__
     * __ProstateDataSet.py:__ creates a dataset object.
 It should be modified to your own dataset.
-A typical data input pipeline includes:
-        1. read in the data;
+A typical data input pipeline includes: read in the data, parser the data, preprocessing the data, shuffle and repeat the data, batch the data up, make the data iterator.
-        2. parser the data;
-        3. preprocessing the data;
-        4. shuffle and repeat the data;
-        5. batch the data up;
-        6. make the data iterator.
+    * __inputpipeline.py:__ provides some functions that can be used in the data input pipeline.
     * __input_source.py:__ shows several example that tensorflow can use for data input, such as input from numpy, input from numpy as placeholder, input from tfrecord, etc.